tuacker/markusbodner.com/content/post/automatic-recreation-of-realm-database-in-development.md

 +++
 date = "2017-05-18T14:23:03+02:00"
 draft = false
-tags = ["Realm", "Budget With Claire", "Devlog"] title = "Automatic recreation of Realm DB during development"
+tags = ["iOS", "Swift", "XCode", "Realm"] title = "Automatic recreation of Realm DB during development"

 +++

-In a [previous devlog]({{< relref "choosing-how-to-persist-data-in-ios-and-beyond.md" >}}) I mentioned choosing [Realm](https://realm.io) as backend for [Budget With Claire](https://budgetwithclaire.com).
+In a [previous devlog]({{< relref "choosing-how-to-persist-data-in-ios-and-beyond.md" >}}) I mentioned choosing [Realm](https://realm.io) as backend for a project.
 I like it so far, but there has been a minor nuisance.
 During early development the layout of the DB changes all the time.<!--more-->

 If you want to change the existing schema Realm requires a migration from old to new.
 This is important for production code.
 Writing a migration during early development for every minor change is tedious and overkill.